sam3d/orbit/README.md

 2. Log in to the server via ssh as the `root` user.
 3. Run `curl https://get.orbit.sh | bash` and wait for about 10 minutes for the installation to complete.
 4. Navigate to the IP address of your server at port `6500` (for example, if your server IP address is `121.31.232.56`, you would access the setup page at `http://121.31.232.56:6500`).

+## A note from the author

+Orbit is my first large-scale Go project and is very _very_ alpha.
+Many things will need refactoring and will not work the way you expect them to.
+As time passes I'll hopefully be able to work on this more, but unfortunately for right now I'm so busy I won't have time to work on this very much :\(

+I really hope to come back to it soon though.

+Until then, I'll still be actively accepting and reviewing pull requests.